ia0/unsafe-mental-model/src/introduction.md

 - Introduce new unsafe constructs in Rust (only raise awareness of their absence).
 - Formalize unsafe and therefore Rust's type system.

+## Limitations

+This book has limited usage for a few reasons:
+- If you care about correctness as much as soundness, then it is unnecessary and redundant to prove soundness, since correctness implies soundness.
+A similar (and simpler) mental model works for correctness, without the concepts of `unsafe` and `robust`.
+- The mental model reduces the scope of unsafe to the expression level.
+This might be too granular for practical purposes (which is why it's a mental model and not a formal tool).
+Most often, being modular at function level is enough, in which case the more usual `requires` and `ensures` contract style is enough.
+(Note that requirements may talk about what happens after the function returns, which is less surprising in the mental model because it follows a type as contract style.)

 ## Living document

 This book is imperfect.
 Feel free to [open an issue][new-issue] if something is unclear or wrong.